 How To Know Your Dog Has Diabetes

 Often the earliest signs of canine diabetes can only be noticed by a pet parent.
 It’s essential also to know the signs of canine diabetes help you to spot the signs and better manage when in its earliest stages.
 Excessive thirst and an increase in urination are often the most obvious signs of canine diabetes.

 When diabetes progresses, unfortunately, it can become fatal.
-You don’t want to be a little too late in noticing that your dog is sick.
+You don’t want to be too late to notice your dog is sick.

 Some of the common symptoms include:

 - Increased thirst and drinking water more than usual

 - Ravenous appetite